Workshop Instructors

 Lasso and Ridge Regression in R

 Regularized regression is a foundational class of models in statistical machine learning.
 Following Sections 6.1 and 6.2 from An Introduction to Statistical Learning with R (free PDF online), we will discuss how to use regularization to do variable selection and improve predictions in linear models.
-We will focus on the lasso and ridge regression (the two simplest forms of regularization), and we will practice implementing these models using the R package glmnet and real-world basketball data from the WNBA.
+We will focus on the lasso and ridge regression (the two simplest forms of regularization), and we will practice implementing these models using the R package glmnet and real-world data.

 Prerequisites